geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Yeah, no, I'm sure we got it.
 We got to just figure out how to leave it on disk and how to just pull the things off disk that we want.
 I don't think 8,000 should be a problem.
 If it was 800,000, okay, that's more of a problem.
 Then maybe we have to think about RAM.
 Yeah, we're trying, we're trying to test one.
 So that's probably fine.
 Cool.
 I mean, we're doing so much processing on each one of these data things.

 ##### **Geohot** [[00:39:20](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2360)]
-I can't imagine this being...
+I can't imagine this being..
 Okay, anyway, let's move on to this.
 If you are saying stuff, I cannot hear you.
 You hear me now?
 Yes.

 ##### **Qazalin** [[00:39:54](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2394)]
 I'm actually tiny device.
 You can see in the timeline on the top, just a Python timeline.
 And this week, I think I'm going to merge some ways to track buffers.
 So there's a good paper on this where it actually goes into details about how memory is scattered between activations and model state and stuff.
 So I'm going to try to figure out a way to visualize that.